nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

     - i.e. the choice of a message at one time does not depend on the previous messages

-- Each message has a fixed probability.
+- The probabilities of the messages are known and fixed.
 The set of probabilities is the **distribution** of the source:

     $$\sIII{S}{\fIoII}{\fIoIV}{\fIoIV}$$

+- Each time, a new message is randomly selected according to the probabilities

 ### Discrete memoryless source